s3team/Abacus/docs/examples.md

 }
 ```
 Abacus reports no leakage in the above function.
 The above function take 8 bits of the secret data.
 However, we
-notice the value `b` should aways equal to 0.
+notice the value `b` should always equal to 0.
 So it is not a secret-dependent control-flow.

 ### Example 2
 ```C